NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 3. Transistors (n-p-n, p-n-p): Current amplification and switching

-• Learn circuit behaviour
+• Learn circuit behavior

 1. Explain how voltage and current act in forward/reverse-biased diodes